 Even if you only plan one activity per day, keep these activities flexible if possible.
 The older we get, the greater chance of something coming up that’ll slow you down.

-So, watch for the signs to slow things down, and respond accordingly.
+So, watch for the signs to slow things down, and respond accordingly when traveling with your mom.

 Another very practical reason to be a flexible traveler no matter who you travel with, is that you just can’t predict when someone will feel sick.
-And it really won’t be that fun walking through the gardens on a rainy day.
+Or when the rain will mess up your garden tour plans.

 9. Build in lots of relaxation

 One of my favorite restful things to do on a trip to a city is hop-on hop-off bus tours.
 Everyone gets to sit and relax, breathe in (hopefully) fresh air, and enjoy the sights together.
-This is a great activity for a day in between busier days, like day trips, and can usually be booked the moment you want to do it.
+This is a great activity for a day in between busier days when traveling with Mom.
+And these tours can usually be booked the moment you want to do it.

 I also highly recommend keeping your first and last days low-key; I try to do this on every trip I make.
 This gives you a chance to get oriented and pick up groceries when you arrive, and then buy last-minute gifts before you leave.